-Flying is the most practical way to move around Thailand and quickly reach the major tourist destinations.
+Flying is the fastest way to move around Thailand and quickly reach the major tourist destinations.

-We support advance ticket booking for domestic flights in Thailand connecting Bangkok with Chiang Mai, Chiang Rai, Lampang, Sukhothai, Phitsanulok and Mae Sot in Northern Thailand; Udon Thani, Nakhon Phanom, Khon Kaen, Roi Et, Buriram and Ubon Ratchathani in Northeastern Thailand; Chumphon, Surat Thani, Koh Samui, Phuket, Krabi, Nakhon Si Thammarat, Hat Yai and Narathiwat in Southern Thailand.
+We support advance ticket booking for domestic flights in Thailand connecting Bangkok with Chiang Mai, Chiang Rai, Lampang, Sukhothai, Phitsanulok and Mae Sot in the North, Udon Thani, Nakhon Phanom, Khon Kaen, Roi Et, Buriram and Ubon Ratchathani in the Northeast, Chumphon, Surat Thani, Koh Samui, Phuket, Krabi, Nakhon Si Thammarat, Hat Yai and Narathiwat in the South.

 There are seven domestic carriers operating in Thailand: two full-service carriers and five low-cost carriers.

-Bangkok Airways (PG) is a Thai full-service airline operating domestic flights from Bangkok to a selected number of airports in the country, as well as international flights to Vietnam, Cambodia, Laos, Myanmar, Malaysia, Singapore and China.
+Bangkok Airways (PG) is a Thai regional airline operating domestic flights from Bangkok to Chiang Mai, Koh Samui, Krabi and Phuket, and international flights to Vietnam, Cambodia, Laos, Myanmar, Malaysia, Singapore and China.

-Thai VietJet Air (VZ) is a Thai low-cost airline associate of VietJet Air operating domestic flights from Bangkok to Chiang Mai, Chiang Rai, Udon Thani, Pattaya, Krabi and Phuket, as well as international flights to Vietnam.
+Thai VietJet Air (VZ) is a Thai low-cost airline operating domestic flights from Bangkok to Chiang Mai, Phuket and Chiang Rai.

 Getting around Thailand by planeThailand has 33 commercial airports.